- six (6) months in jail and/

 - up to $1,000 in fines

-Learn more about the Nevada crime of allowing minor to possess firearms (NRS 202.300).
+Learn more about allowing minors to possess firearms (NRS 202.300).

 7.3.
 Possessing a firearm under the influence

-It is always illegal in Nevada for people — including hunters — to possess a firearm while either:
+It is always illegal in Nevada to possess a firearm while either:

-- having a blood alcohol content (BAC) of .08% or more; or
+- having a blood alcohol content (BAC) of .08% or higher; or

 - being too impaired by alcohol, drugs, or another substance to safely handle a gun